gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 resourcePath (path to file)
 * The path to the file as it was stored in HTML5 Application Repository persistence

+Query Parameters:

+skipXSAppJsonCache - Optional
+* Value: true
+* Supports skipping the usage of cache when getting the xsApp configuration, bringing it remotely and re-setting the cache.
+* Note that the query parameter is removed from request url before route processing.

 ### Cache Buster Handling
 A cache buster allows the application router to notify the browser to refresh the resources only when the application resources have been changed.
 Otherwise the resources are always fetched from the browser's cache.